brinkflew/krosmobot/README.md

 - Receive tweet directly from Ankama
 - Display the almanax of the day automatically
 - Find portals position thanks to [Dofus-Portals](https://dofus-portals.fr/)
+- Find the closest transport to a given position
 - List and share your jobs with other guild members
 - Join events and minigames on Discord
 - Create polls, setup automatic reminders